TED Talks Daily - podcast cover

 The fine art of fibbing | Athena Kugblenu

 Comedian and writer Athena Kugblenu has a hot take: we’re all liars, and that’s OK.
 Exploring the line between the little lies that do no harm and the big, self-serving whoppers you’d best avoid, she offers a crucial question to ask yourself to help determine if honesty is the best policy — or if a fib might best fit the situation.
 Want to help shape TED’s shows going forward?
 Fill out our survey !
-Become a TED Member today at ted.com/join Learn more about TED Next at ted.com/futureyou Hosted on...
+Learn more about TED Next at ted.com/futureyou For the Idea Search application, go to ted.com/idea...

 Jun 06, 202510 min